Research

 We have also theoretically considered the Hubbard chain as a first extension to electronic (i.e. spinful fermionic) systems.
 This is an important but nontrivial step since quantum information methods are typically designed for two-level systems.
 We have also defined a family of spatial quantum correlation functions, and extracted a new length scale, the quantum coherence length, from KCuF3 neutron data.
 In a related approach, we look at the information contained in real-time real-space correlation functions in 1D quantum spin systems and the Hubbard chain.

-We have a review of this exciting and rapidly growing multidisciplinary field, arXiv:2405.10899.
+We have a review article of this exciting and rapidly growing multidisciplinary field, published in Advanced Quantum Technologies.

 Inelastic neutron scattering spectrum of the 1D Heisenberg antiferromagnet KCuF3 compared with zero and finite-temperature DMRG calculations.